dinuxbg/beaglemic/README.md

 # Folder Structure

- * beaglemic-cape - Universal cape for BeagleBone AI, PocketBeagle and iCE40HX8K-EVB. **Work in progress.**
+ * beaglemic-cape - Universal cape for BeagleBone AI, PocketBeagle and iCE40HX8K-EVB.
  * driver - Host ALSA audio driver.
  * inmp621-breakout - INMP621 Microphone breakout.
-Designed to be optionally used with beaglemic-cape. **Work in progress.**
+Designed to be optionally used with beaglemic-cape.
  * libs - Library code.
 Currently contains code to drive LED ring for beaglemic-cape.
  * pru - PRU firmware.
  * deprecated/pocket-cape - PocketBeagle cape to be used with deprecated/spm0423hd4h-breakout.